matthewwardrop/spec-classes/docsite/docs/index.md

     run-time overhead (no type-checking, extra helper-methods, etc).

-There are many other libraries in the business of mapping and validating transformations from JSON to Python classes, but these somewhat orthogonal to the aims of this project (which is to make Python classes themselves pleasant to use), and so they are not mentioned here.
+There are many other libraries in the business of mapping and validating transformations from JSON to Python classes, but these are somewhat orthogonal to the aims of this project (which is to make Python classes themselves pleasant to use), and so they are not included here.